tamhub/metabase/docs/operations-guide/creating-RDS-database-on-AWS.md

 # Step 4

-After having finished all the previous steps,go to the your Elastic Beanstalk deployment and add the RDS instance as the Application Database with [Environment variables](environment-variables.html) under the [Software configuration](running-metabase-on-elastic-beanstalk.html#set-or-change-environment-variables).
+After having finished all the previous steps, go to the your Elastic Beanstalk deployment and add the RDS instance as the Application Database with [Environment variables](environment-variables.html) under the [Software configuration](running-metabase-on-elastic-beanstalk.html#set-or-change-environment-variables).

 ---
 # Decouple your RDS database from the Elastic Beanstalk deployment